Free Child Car Seat Checks

-- The new rules will mean retailers can only sell backless boosters for children who weigh over 22kg (3st 7lbs) and who are over 125cm (4ft 1ins) tall.
+- The rules mean retailers can only sell backless boosters for children who weigh over 22kg (3st 7lbs) and who are over 125cm (4ft 1ins) tall.

 - The United Nations, which sets the safety standards for car seats, has approved the change which must now be implemented by the EU.

-- This new rule puts the onus of responsibility onto the retailer however we would recommend that if you have a backless booster, you do not use this until your child fits the criteria above and ideally we would recommend your keep your child in a high-backed booster seat until they are at least 135cm in height.
+- This rule puts the onus of responsibility onto the retailer.
+However, we would recommend that if you have a backless booster, you do not use this until your child fits the criteria above.
+Ideally we would recommend your keep your child in a high-backed booster seat until they are at least 135cm in height.

 Argos car seat recall

-i-Size the new European wide standard for child car seats
+i-Size the European wide standard for child car seats

-For further information regarding the new European i-Size standard for child car seats, go to www.i-size.org.uk
+For further information regarding the European i-Size standard for child car seats, go to www.i-size.org.uk

 Find out more about in-car safety

-If you'd like to know more, email our road safety team email@example.com and ask for our free booklet about in-car safety for up-to-date advice on the law about child car seats.
+If you'd like to know more, email our road safety team email@example.com.
+Ask for our free booklet about in-car safety for up-to-date advice on the law about child car seats.